pcaston/OpenPeerPower.github.io/source/_integrations/zigbee.markdown

 ha_domain: zigbee
 ---

-[Zigbee](https://zigbee.org/what-is-zigbee/) integration for Home Assistant allows you to utilize modules such as the [XBee](https://www.digi.com/xbee) as wireless General Purpose Input/Output (GPIO) devices.
+[Zigbee](https://zigbee.org/what-is-zigbee/) integration for Open Peer Power allows you to utilize modules such as the [XBee](https://www.digi.com/xbee) as wireless General Purpose Input/Output (GPIO) devices.
 The integration requires a local Zigbee device to be connected to a serial port.
 Through this, it will send and receive commands to and from other devices on the Zigbee mesh network.

-There is currently support for the following device types within Home Assistant:
+There is currently support for the following device types within Open Peer Power:

 - [Binary Sensor](#binary-sensor) - Digital input pins
 - [Sensor](#sensor) - Analog input pins and temperature sensor